Graph each polar equation. Also, identify the type of polar graph... | Channels for Pearson+

 Graphing Polar Equations

 Graphing polar equations involves plotting points based on the values of 'r' for different angles 'θ'.
-This process often requires evaluating the equation at various angles to see how 'r' changes, which helps in visualizing the graph.
-Identifying key features, such as symmetry and intercepts, is crucial for accurately representing the polar graph.
+For the equation r² = 4 cos 2θ, one can derive the graph by calculating 'r' for various angles and observing the symmetry and periodicity of the function.
+Identifying the type of graph, such as a rose curve, requires understanding the behavior of the equation as 'θ' varies.

 Recommended video: